saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

 In this guide we will show you the different ways you can compose a Request Body: from the simplest to the most complex.

 :::note
 In our examples we'll use the `POST` method, but all examples shown can be applied to the other methods.
-In the same way, we are going to demonstrate scenarios with Request Bodies, but all examples apply for Header or Param cases as well.
 :::

 ## Copy and Paste the Body from Somewhere

-The first and easiest way is when we have a body from somewhere to copy and paste as is into the call.
+The first and easiest way is when we have a body to copy and paste as is into the call.
 Let's see how this is done:

 1. In the composer we add a **POST Component** and type the url and all of the required fields.

     ```text
     Url: https://domain/endpoint //the url of the resource you want to test
-    Variable: payload //the name of the variable that contains the response
+    Variable: payload //the name of the variable will contain the response
     Mode: json //the type of the response
     ```